 Q: What if my busy schedule does not allow me to participate fully in the meal-a-day program?

-A: We offer a variety of meal plans which allow you to participate in fewer meals and receive a monthly credit.
+A: We offer a variety of flexible meal plans to suit your individual needs.

 Q: I want to increase my fitness activities.
 What does Masonic Village offer?

 A: Masonic Village features a wellness center with a large indoor swimming pool and a comprehensive fitness center, including classes.
-Professional staff will work with you and develop effective training programs.
+Professional staff will work with you to develop a personalized fitness program.

 Q: What is your pet policy?